emyklepacki/recipes-analysis/README.md

 ### Univariate Analysis
-To better understand the data, I looked at the distributions of calories, protein, and prep time.
+To better understand the data, I looked at the distributions of `calories`, `protein`, and `minutes`.
 Most recipes have fewer than 300 calories, with a median of 294, which shows that the dataset leans toward lower-calorie meals.
 Protein is a bit more spread out, but the median is around 16g, meaning most recipes aren't super high in protein.
 When it comes to prep time, most recipes take about 32 minutes or less, making them quick and easy to make.
 I filtered out recipes with more than 2000 calories or 200g of protein to keep the distribution more realistic, since very few (if any) recipes go above those numbers.
-I also added dashed lines in each chart to show where the median falls and make trends easier to spot.
-TODO

  <iframe
  src="assets/calories_histogram.html"
  width="800"
- height="600"
+ height="500"
  frameborder="0"
  ></iframe>
+ Median calories: 294.2
   <iframe
  src="assets/protein_histogram.html"
  width="800"
- height="600"
+ height="500"
  frameborder="0"
  ></iframe>
+ Median protein: 16.0
    <iframe
  src="assets/minutes_histogram.html"
  width="800"
- height="600"
+ height="500"
  frameborder="0"
  ></iframe>
+ Median minutes: 32.0

 ### Bivariate Anaylysis
 To get a better idea of which types of recipes offer the best macros, I looked at two groups: high-protein, low-calorie and high-protein, high-calorie.
 I split the data using medians, so the groups were based on the overall distribution.
 For the high-protein, low-calorie recipes, the median protein was 30.0g and median calories were 234.8.
 On the other hand, the high-protein, high-calorie group had a median of 52.0g of protein and 516.6 calories.
 Both types of meals are high in protein, but the high-calorie ones definitely offer more.
 These are useful depending on your goals nutrition-wise.
 Additionally, high-protein, high-calorie recipes tend to take slightly longer as well, with an average of about 43.8 minutes in comparison to 36.0 minutes for the low-calorie group.

    <iframe
  src="assets/lowcal.html"
- width="1000"
- height="700"
+ width="8000"
+ height="500"
  frameborder="0"
  ></iframe>
+High Protein, Low Calorie → Median Protein: 30.0g, Median Calories: 234.8 Average prep time (High Protein, Low Calorie): 36.0 minutes
 <iframe
  src="assets/highcal.html"
- width="1000"
- height="700"
+ width="8000"
+ height="500"
  frameborder="0"
  ></iframe>
+High Protein, High Calorie → Median Protein: 52.0g, Median Calories: 516.6 Average prep time (High Protein, High Calorie): 43.8 minutes

 ### Interesting Aggregates
-I grouped recipes by prep time ranges to explore how nutrition and user ratings change with cooking time.
+I grouped recipes by prep time ranges to explore how `nutrition` and `ratings` change with cooking time.
 Recipes that take longer generally have more protein and calories, as we can see a slight increase in both columns as time increases.
-In addition, ratings remain consistently high across all time bins, indicating that users highly rate both quick and more involved recipes alike.
-Thus, ratings is not the best column to predict other values.
+In addition, ratings remain consistently high across all time bins (~4.6/5), indicating that users highly rate both quick and more involved recipes alike.
+Thus, this suggests that ratings is not the best column to predict other values.

 Here is the dataframe: